top of page

 No tests.
 No goals.
 No performance.

-Just experience, exploration, and the space to grow into a changed life.
+Just experience, exploration, and room to grow into a changed life.

-It gave both of us room to breathe, feel, and rebuild.
+It gave both of us space to breathe, to feel, and to rebuild.

-In an unexpected way, adventure became the bridge between grief and possibility.
-Between who Jonny once was and who he is now.
-Between what we lost and what we’ve found.
+In an unexpected way, adventure became a bridge between grief and possibility, between who Jonny once was and who he is now, between what we lost and what we’ve found.

 The Paradox No One Tells You About

-But there is also something surprising that took us time to see:
+But there is also something less often acknowledged:

-Within the limits, there can also be some real freedoms.
+Within those limits, there can be a a few unexpected freedoms.

-When the old structures of school, sports, and work fall away, so do the rigid calendars and seasons.
-Suddenly we could travel in the off season, take opportunities that popped up in the last minute, learn from experiences instead of textbooks, and explore at our own pace.
+When old structures like school, sports, and traditional timelines fall away, so do rigid calendars and expectations.
+We found ourselves able to travel in the off season, take last minute opportunities, learn through experience instead of textbooks, and move at our own pace.

 Not everyone sees this part.
-But many families in the disability community know the truth of it:
+But many families in the disability community know its truth:

-And honestly?
-Young adults without disabilities often travel for the very same reason to have new experiences and also to understand themselves and their place in the world.
+And honestly, many young adults without disabilities travel for similar reasons, to explore, to grow, to understand themselves and their place in the world.

-We just found our own version of that path.
+We simply found our own version of that path.

 Where We’re Heading Next

-Will we continue this?
-For how long?
-I don’t know.
-Every season has its own rhythm, and life has a way of restructuring itself.
+How long this season will last isn’t something we can predict.
+Every season carries its own rhythm, and life has a way of restructuring itself over time.

 But right now, adventure fits.